davidfox87/crossplane-eks-argocd-mlops/terraform/infra/README.md

-# Installing an AWS EKS cluster and an autoscaling Node group
+# Deploying an AWS EKS cluster
+Our AWS infrastructure will consist of the following:

 - EKS Cluster: AWS managed Kubernetes cluster of master servers
-- EKS Node Group and optionally update an Auto Scaling Group of Kubernetes worker nodes compatible with EKS.
+- EKS Node Group
 - Associated VPC, Internet Gateway, Security Groups, and Subnets: Operator managed networking resources for the EKS Cluster and worker node instances
 - Associated IAM Roles and Policies: Operator managed access resources for EKS and worker node instances

+Run the following commands to deploy the EKS cluster:
 ```
 terraform init
 terraform get